momuno/azure-sdk-for-c/sdk/samples/iot/README.md

     <details><summary><b>Cloud-to-Device Messaging:</b></summary>
     <p>

     <b>To send a C2D message:</b> Select your device's "Message to Device" tab in the Azure Portal for your IoT Hub.
-Under "Properties", enter `$.ct` for "Key", and `cbor` for "Value".
+Under "Properties", enter the SDK-defined content type system property name `$.ct` for "Key", and the application-defined value `application/cbor` for "Value".
+This value must be agreed upon between the device and service side applications to use the content type system property for C2D messaging.
 Enter a message in the "Message Body" and select "Send Message".
+The Key and Value will appear as a URL-encoded key-value pair appended to the topic: `%24.ct=application%2Fcbor`.

-    - <b>IMPORTANT:</b> This sample only demonstrates how to set the expected content type for a C2D message on the device side.
-Only device-side implementation is shown; the corresponding service-side required implementation to use this feature is not part of this sample.
-The Azure Portal service-side application does not support CBOR translation for C2D messages, therefore any correctly formatted JSON message sent from the portal will not arrive to the device as correct CBOR.
+    - <b>NOTE:</b> The Azure Portal will NOT translate a JSON formatted message into CBOR, nor will it encode the message in binary.
+Therefore, this sample only demonstrates how to parse the topic for the content type system property.
+It is up to the service application to encode correctly formatted CBOR (or other specified content type) and the device application to correctly decode it.

     </p>
     </details>